Early Childhood

 • Summer 3

 The summer weeks can each be taken separately.
 We recommend enrollment in the full program to get the best experience and the speediest pathway to become a certified Waldorf teacher.
 It is also the most cost effective option.
+Sign-up for our summer weeks will be available in May.

 Our new full program of 600 course hours (plus Fieldwork) meets and exceeds the 450 minimum hours required by WECAN.
 We encourage you to watch the film Waldorf 100 Learn to change the world produced in association with the Waldorf 100 International Forum for Steiner/Waldorf Education.